Soil tracking tech aims to address transparency gaps in Ontario

 • The app’s creator says Ontario’s soil tracking system is severely underutilized, with less than 15% of sites registered in the official registry — largely due to fees that have increased over 2,000% since 2022, reaching up to $230,000 for large sites with no accompanying services.

-• The transparency gap has real consequences: 80% of reusable soil is sent to landfill instead of being redirected, landfills are projected to hit capacity within 7 years, and a landfill ban on soil takes effect in 2027 with no redirect system in place.
+• The creators say the transparency gap has real consequences: 80% of reusable soil is sent to landfill instead of being redirected, landfills are projected to hit capacity within 7 years, and a landfill ban on soil takes effect in 2027 with no redirect system in place.

 • The Phil App built Ontario Soil Tracker as a free, no-login alternative to visualize publicly available data and expose how soil is actually moving across the province.